TharishaPerera/cw-programming-3/README.md

   - The backend API is available at http://localhost:8080.

 ## Folder Sturcture
-Project structure is as follows
+Project structure is as follows.
-.

 ├── toothcare/            # Spring Boot backend application │   ├── src/
 │   │   ├── main/